pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 # Project 5 Rubric

-/ 20
+/ 40

-## Repo contents ( / 6)
+## Repo contents ( / 7)

 - `README-CD.md` (and `README-CI.md` from P4)
-- `website` folder with website pages
+- `angular-site` folder with application
 - `Dockerfile`
 - GitHub action `yml` file in `.github/workflows`
 - `deployment` folder with:
-  - container restart script
+  - `bash` script
-  - `hook` definition file
+  - `webhook` / `hook` definition file
-  - webhook service file
+  - `webhook` service file

-## Semantic Versioning ( / 3)
+## Semantic Versioning ( / 5)

 - CD Project Overview
   - (what are you doing, why, what tools)
-- How to generate a `tag` in `git` / GitHub
+- How to generate and push a `tag` in `git`
 - Behavior of GitHub workflow
+  - when does it do things
-  - what does it do and when
+  - what does it do
-- Link to Docker Hub repository (as additional proof)
+- Link to Docker Hub repository

-## Deployment ( / 7)
+## Deployment ( / 16)

+- Instance information - at minimum public IP and OS
-- How to install Docker to your instance
+- How to install Docker to the instance given it's OS
-- Container restart script
+- `bash` script
+  - Purpose
-  - Justification & description of what it does
+  - Description of script taskings
-  - Where it should be on server
-- Setting up a `webhook` listener on the instance
+  - Location on instance filesystem
+  - LINK to your script in a folder named `deployment`
-  - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to the instance
+- Purpose of installing & steps to install / setup adnanh's `webhook` to the instance
-- `webhook` task definition file
+- `webhook` / hook task definition file
   - Description of what it does
-  - Where it should be on the instance (if someone were to use your setup)
+  - Location on instance filesystem
+  - LINK to your hook definition file in a folder named `deployment`
-- How to start the `webhook`
+- How to start the `webhook` listening (without using service)
-- How to modify/ create a webhook service file such that your webhook listener is listening as soon as the system is booted
+- How to test that the listener successfully listens & triggers the script
-    - include commands to reload the service respective to files changed (webhook service file versus hook definition file)
+  - include:
+    - how to monitor logs from the `webhook` program
+    - what to look for in `docker` process views
 - How to configure GitHub OR DockerHub to message the listener

-## Demonstration ( / 3)

-- Either in-person demonstration OR video file showing full CI / CD workflow in action
+- How to modify or create a `webhook` service file such that your `webhook` listener is listening as soon as the system is booted
+  - include commands to reload the service respective to files changed (`webhook` service file versus hook definition file)
+  - LINK to your `webhook` service file in a folder named `deployment`

-## Diagramming ( / 1)
+## Diagramming ( / 2)

 - Logically diagrammed steps for continuous deployment workflow

+## Demonstration ( / 10)

+1. current state of site running on server, before making a change
+    - show the page in the browser
+    - show the docker status
+2. making a change to the project file (from your local system)
+3. `commit` and `push` of the change (from your local system)
+4. `tag` the `commit` and `push` the `tag` (from your local system)
+5. the GitHub Action triggering, relevant logs that it worked
+6. DockerHub receiving a new set of tagged images (modified time should be visible)
+7. status of `webhook` running as a service on the server
+8. `webhook` logs that validate container refresh has been triggered
+9. post-change state of site running on server
+    - show the page in the browser
+    - show the docker status

-## Point Deductions: (- / 6)
+## Point Deductions:

+- `Dockerfile` does not build viable container image to run application (-5%)
-- Action does not push image(s) to DockerHub or images are do not use semantic versions in tagging
+- Action does not push image(s) to DockerHub  (-5%)
+- Images in DockerHub do not use semantic versions in tagging (-5%)
-- Web hook does not trigger with payload from DockerHub or GitHub
+- Web hook does not trigger with payload from DockerHub or GitHub (-5%)
-- Markdown (README) does not use good formatting practice
+- Markdown (README) does not use good formatting practice (-10%)
+- Documentation misleads completion of work (-10%)
+  - You may document what should be done / happen, but you must also document what is not working
+  and your troubleshooting so far
+- No citations of referenced material (-10%)
+  - May result in Academic Integrity Violation with a penalty of a 0 on the project